 Reducing Energy and Emissions

-In 2018 Council adopted an Energy & Emissions Reduction Strategy that focusses on improving Shire operations and facilities, but also encouraging community efforts to reduce energy use.
-Shire staff are switching lights to more efficient LEDs, adding solar panels to facilities, looking at more efficient vehicles (and future electric vehicles) and advocating for Western Power to replace inefficient streetlights.
+In 2018 Council adopted an Energy & Emissions Reduction Strategy that focusses effort on Shire operations and facilities, starting with actions that can reduce ongoing energy costs.
+Shire staff are switching lights to more efficient LEDs, adding solar panels to facilities, looking at more efficient vehicles (and electric vehicles in future as costs reduce) and advocating for Western Power to replace inefficient streetlights.
+Significant savings have already been made on energy for the Shire Administration Centre, with solar panels to be added to other large facilities in 2020.

 your thinking program.
 The Shire also participates in Eastern Metropolitan Regional Council (EMRC) sustainability initiatives, including preparing Energy Efficiency Tips for Residents.